Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 Evidence Score: 7.8/10

 Sermorelin is a synthetic analog of growth hormone-releasing hormone (GHRH) consisting of the first 29 amino acids of the natural hormone.
 This peptide stimulates the pituitary gland to produce and release growth hormone naturally, maintaining the body's normal regulatory mechanisms.
-Sermorelin is FDA-approved for growth hormone deficiency in children and is commonly used off-label for adult hormone optimization.
+Sermorelin is FDA-approved for growth hormone deficiency in children and is commonly used off-label for adult hormone improvement.

 Extensive clinical research supports Sermorelin's efficacy and safety profile.
 Studies show 2-10 fold increases in growth hormone levels following administration, with peak effects occurring 15-45 minutes post-injection (Walker et al., 2006).
 Long-term studies demonstrate sustained improvements in body composition, bone density, and quality of life markers over 6-12 month treatment periods.